Waterproof Satellite IoT Device

 The RockBLOCK does not have a GPS chip inside it.
 It’s envisaged that if you want position reports, you’d use an off-the-shelf GPS module with your solution and get position data from that.

 However, it’s worth noting that with each Iridium transmission we do get an approximate position report.
-This varies in accuracy from 62 to 0.6 miles and therefore can’t be relied upon for accurate tracking, but we do provide this information for you (along with the approximate accuracy, ‘CEP’, in km) with your messages.
+This varies in accuracy from 100km to 1km and therefore can’t be relied upon for accurate tracking, but we do provide this information for you (along with the approximate accuracy, ‘CEP’, in km) with your messages.
 If you’re looking for a dedicated tracking satellite tracking device, you might want to consider our RockFLEET product.

-Our pay-as-you-go billing is flexible and allows you to pay only when you’re using your devices.
+Our billing is flexible and allows you to pay only when you’re using your devices.
 Line rental is sold in one-month blocks, and credits are bought in packs.
-If you have several RockBLOCKs, credits are shared from a credit pool among all your devices so you don’t need to buy separate packs of credits for each device.
-Similarly, if only some of your devices are being used at any one time, you don’t need to pay for line rental on those which aren’t in use.
+If you have several RockBLOCKs, credits are shared from a credit pool amongst all your devices so you don’t need to buy separate packs of credits for each device.
+Similarly, if only some of your devices are being used at any one time, you don’t need to pay for line-rental on those which aren’t in use.

 If you’re using the SBDRT command and the modem appears to ‘hang’ when you issue the command, it’s probably due to flow control configuration.
 The default state for the RockBLOCK and RockBLOCK Plus units has flow control turned ‘on’ in the modem.
 When running in 3-wire serial mode, flow control should be turned off, which will ensure you get responses to your requests.